raunakb47/BT-NFR/README.md

 5. Add safety checks or verification steps when appropriate
 6. Returns a structured JSON plan that is converted into a Behavior Tree

-NFR integration is a key feature of this planner, helping ensure the generated plans respect robot capabilities, operational constraints, and quality attributes defined for RoboCup@Home.
+NFR integration helps ensure the generated plans respect robot capabilities, operational constraints, and quality attributes defined for RoboCup@Home.

 ## Key Design Principles